Jay Varma

-Jay Varma is a physician and epidemiologist who previously served as senior advisor for public health and COVID-19 to New York City Mayor Bill de Blasio.
+Jay Varma is an American physician and epidemiologist who previously served as senior advisor for public health and COVID-19 to New York City Mayor Bill de Blasio.

 In that role, Varma helped lead New York City's COVID-19 pandemic response, including diagnostic testing, contact tracing, vaccine mandates and the phased re-opening of businesses.
 He was the architect of the NYC plans for public schools during the COVID-19 crisis.

 Early life and education

 Varma graduated magna cum laude from Harvard University.
 Varma completed medical school, internal medicine residency, and chief residency at the University of California San Diego School of Medicine.

 Career

-In 2001, Varma joined the Center for Disease Control's Epidemic Intelligence Service, working on foodborne diseases.
+In 2001, Varma joined the Centers for Disease Control's Epidemic Intelligence Service, working on foodborne diseases.
 That same year, he led the CDC's study of an E. coli outbreak at an Ohio county fair, determining the bacteria was spread through sawdust in the air of an Exhibition Hall, the first time scientists connected transmission of E. Coli to a contaminated building.

 While working for the CDC on infectious disease prevention and control, Varma had postings in Atlanta, Thailand, China, Ethiopia, and New York City.

 From 2003 to 2008, Varma directed the CDC's tuberculosis programs and research in Southeast Asia.
 From 2008 to 2011, he directed the CDC's International Emerging Infections Program in Beijing, China.

 He became the deputy commissioner of the New York City Department of Health and Mental Hygiene in 2011.
 In 2014, he acted as the "incident commander" for Ebola in New York after two people tested positive for the virus.
 Varma authorized the 21 day quarantine of the fiancée and two of friends of a doctor who fell ill with Ebola after he returned from treating patients in Guinea.
 That same year he led NYC's response to an outbreak of measles in more than two dozen people and an outbreak of meningitis among gay and bisexual men.
 He also managed the city's response to an outbreak of Legionnaires' Disease cases in 2014-2015 linked to contaminated cooling towers, which sickened dozens of people and killed four.

-Varma also worked as the Senior Advisor to the Director of Africa CDC, assisting with strategy and execution of the Africa Center for Disease Control's programs and helping develop the African Union's continent-wide strategy for COVID-19.
+Varma also worked as the Senior Advisor to the Director of Africa CDC, assisting with strategy and execution of the Africa Centres for Disease Control's programs and helping develop the African Union's continent-wide strategy for COVID-19.

 During the COVID-19 pandemic, Varma became de Blasio's senior advisor for public health, after the mayor clashed with NYC Health Commissioner Oxiris Barbot.
 Before Barbot left the department, Varma was described as a "shadow commissioner" for COVID-19 matters.